 - Joule rating is the total amount of energy a surge protector is capable of absorbing over time.
 A higher joule rating may indicate a longer product lifespan.
 Look for a joule rating above 600.

 - Response time measures how quickly the surge protector reacts to a surge, measured in nanoseconds.
 The faster the response time, the better the protection.
 One nanosecond or less is ideal.

-When you plug certain electronic devices directly into a wall outlet, they never really turn off, but rather enter standby mode and continue to drain energy.
+When you plug certain electronic devices directly into a wall outlet, they never really turn off, but rather enter standby mode and continue to drain energy (nicknamed a “phantom drain”).
 But if you plug these devices into a surge protector and switch the unit off, the connected devices will not use any power.